 All too often, however, the process devolves into “decision theater”.
 We’re just playing roles that don’t improve the decision process but do make us feel better about it.
 Here’s how I’ve seen it play out in various software companies:

 I certainly respect people who play the devil’s advocate role.
-To make this more than theater however, the organization needs to change the process.
+To make this more than theater however, organizations need to change the process.
 How?
 Well, let’s look at the history of the devil’s advocate.

 The Catholic church originated the role of the devil’s advocate in 1587.
 The advocate plays a key role in the process of canonization — determining whether a person should be declared a saint.
 The process includes a trial, with one side arguing that the person does indeed deserve sainthood.
 The other side — led by the devil’s advocate — argues the opposite.
 The devil’s advocate aims to poke holes in the other side’s argument, For instance, the advocate might claim that the miracles attributed to the person were actually frauds.